Andromeda Galaxy: Collision with the Milky Way

+This series of photo illustrations shows a possible predicted merger between the Milky Way Galaxy and the neighboring Andromeda Galaxy.

 The Andromeda Galaxy is approaching the Milky Way at about 110 km per second.
 It has been measured approaching relative to the Sun at around 300 km/s as the Sun orbits around the center of the galaxy at a speed of approximately 225 km/s.
 This makes the Andromeda Galaxy one of about 100 observable blueshifted galaxies.
 Andromeda Galaxy's tangential or sideways velocity concerning the Milky Way is uncertain, but estimated to be smaller than the approaching velocity.
 After the sideways velocity was first measured, Andromeda was predicted to collide directly with the Milky Way in about 4 billion years.
-However, later calculations, including a higher sideways velocity measurement from the Gaia (spacecraft) and the effect of other Local Group galaxies found a much lower probability of a merger.
+However, later calculations, including a higher sideways velocity measurement from the Gaia spacecraft and the effect of other Local Group galaxies found a much lower probability of a merger.

 A likely outcome of the collision would be that the galaxies will merge to form a giant elliptical galaxy or possibly large disc galaxy.
 Such events are frequent among the galaxies in galaxy groups.
 The fate of Earth and the Solar System in the event of a collision is currently unknown.
 Before the galaxies merge, there is a small chance that the Solar System could be ejected from the Milky Way or join the Andromeda Galaxy.

 Amateur observation

-Superimposing picture showing sizes of the Moon and the Andromeda Galaxy as observed from Earth.
-Note that this photographic image shows much more of the galaxy's darker outer regions than an amateur observer is able to see.
+Superimposition showing sizes of the Moon and Andromeda Galaxy as seen from Earth.
+This image shows much more of the galaxy's darker outer regions than an amateur observer can see.

 Under most viewing conditions, the Andromeda Galaxy is one of the most distant objects that can be seen with the naked eye, due to its sheer size.
 (M33 and, for observers with exceptionally good vision, M81 can be seen under very dark skies.)

 The constellation of Andromeda, in which the galaxy is located, is usually found with the aid of the constellations Cassiopeia or Pegasus, which are usually easier to recognize at first glance.

 Andromeda is best seen during autumn nights in the Northern Hemisphere when it passes high overhead, reaching its highest point around midnight in October, and two hours earlier each successive month.
 In the early evening, it rises in the east in September and sets in the west in February.

 From the Southern Hemisphere the Andromeda Galaxy is visible between October and December, best viewed from as far north as possible.
 Binoculars can reveal some larger structures of the galaxy and its two brightest satellite galaxies, M32 and M110.
-An amateur telescope can reveal Andromeda's disk, some of its brightest globular clusters, dark dust lanes, and the large star cloud NGC 206.